Ildar-Daminov/Python_for_literature_review_in_Scopus/README.md

 ## Understanding the main goal of code:

-Main goal of this Python tool is to help you obtaining a list of papers on a given topic available in Scopus with minimal input data.
+Main goal of this Python tool is generate a list of papers on a given topic available in Scopus with minimal input data.

 Input:
 - a name of a topic (for saving the results)